birkin/notes/content/posts/2010-01-16__shib_and_fedora.md

 authors = []

 [taxonomies]
-tags=[ "authentication", "ideas", "repositories" ]
+tags=[ "authentication", "ideas", "repositories", "software development" ]
 +++

 _[2023 update -- our repository architecture has changed significantly (I'll post about it sometime), so this post (like so many old tech-posts) is for posterity. 🙂 ]_